DC293/DC293.github.io/_machine_learning/Support-vector-machines.md

 Similarly to the other machine learning models, we need to create a SVC object.
 Note the slight change in name, the 'C' standing for Classifier instead of Machine.

+from sklearn import datasets
+from sklearn.svm import SVC

+# Load the Iris dataset and filter to only Setosa and Versicolor
+iris = datasets.load_iris()
+mask = (iris.target == 0) | (iris.target == 1)
+X = iris.data[mask][:, :2]  # Only take sepal length and width
+y = iris.target[mask]

+# Train a linear SVM
+model = SVC(kernel='linear', C=1e6)  # Large C for hard margin
+model.fit(X, y)

+We’ll soon go into what the kernel parameter is doing, but for now, let’s use a 'linear' kernel.

+Next, the model needs to be trained on a list of data points and a list of labels associated with those data points.
+The labels are analogous to the color of the point — you can think of a 1 as a red point and a 0 as a blue point.
+The training is done using the .fit() method: